openstack-archive/fuel-library/deployment/puppet/mongodb/README.md

 Specify the path to a key file to store authentication information.
 This option is only useful for the connection between replica set members.
 Default: None

+#####`key`
+Specify the key contained within the keyfile.
+This option is only useful for the connection between replica set members.
+Default: None

 #####`master`
 Set to true to configure the current instance to act as master instance in a replication configuration.
 Default: False  *Note*: deprecated – use replica sets